veronicamarenco/VeraAnalytica/README.md

 **Impact:** If you can predict a fashion trend 4 weeks early instead of 4 weeks late, you stock the right items before competitors do.
 That's margin protection.

 - **Built with:** Python (Prophet for seasonality), Pandas, Plotly (interactive confidence bands), Streamlit
-- **Dataset:** 4 years of Hermès Birkin/Kelly sales across leather types, colors, regions, with known trend shifts (celebrity moments, fashion weeks, TikTok virality)
+- **Dataset:** 4 years of Hermès Birkin/Kelly sales across leather types, colors, regions, with known trend shifts (celebrity moments, fashion weeks, virality)
-- **Core insight:** Luxury demand is driven by psychology and scarcity, not logic.
+- **Insight:** Luxury demand is driven by psychology and scarcity, not logic.
 This tool identifies trend breaks (structural shifts vs. seasonal noise) so you can react fast.

 [→ Explore the full project](https://github.com/[yourname]/forecast-confidence-luxury)